Efficient CSL Model Checking Using Stratification: Stratified CTMCs

 \section{Stratified CTMCs}

-The main challenge of model checking is the approximation of the probability $\Pr_s(\phi)$.
-We now introduce the class of \emph{stratified} CTMCs with respect to a path formula $\phi$ containing only atomic propositions as subformulas.
-Stratification is the key for the computation of $\Pr_s(\phi)$.
-Later, we shall see that the definition is easily generalized to formulas containing more complex subformulas.
+The main challenge of model checking is the computation and the approximation of the probability $\Pr_s(\phi)$.
+We now introduce the class of \emph{stratified} CTMCs.
+This is the key for the computation of $\Pr_s(\phi)$.
+For now, the path formula $\phi$ contains pairwise different atomic propositions as subformulas.
+In Section~\ref{modelchecking-is-decidable}, we shall see that this definition is easily generalized to formulas containing more complex subformulas.